-Bhutan was an interplanetary-area polity of Earth.
-It was a small nation in area (approximately 40,000 square kilometers) and in population (approximately 1 million baselines throughout the Information - and Interplanetary Ages) that sat on the southern edge of the Himalayan Mountains.
+Bhutan was a pre-Technocalypse polity of Earth.
+It was a small nation in area (approximately 40,000 square kilometers) and in population (approximately 1 million baselines throughout the Information and Interplanetary Ages) that sat on the southern edge of the Himalayan Mountains.
 Its terrain ranged from a thin southern border of tropical plains to subalpine mountainous heights in the north.
-The mountainous terrain and landlocked location allowed Bhutan to remain remarkably isolated from the rest of Earth even into first century AT, when Bhutan limited visitors to thousands per year.
+The mountainous terrain and landlocked location allowed Bhutan to remain remarkably isolated from the rest of Earth even into the first century AT, when Bhutan limited visitors to thousands per year.

-Bhutan’s history is rather vague prior to the Industrial Age.
-Archeological evidence suggests initial settlements as recently as -4000AT, while surrounding nations show signs of civilization millennia earlier.
-The nation converted to Buddhism around -1200AT and was a noted center of Buddhist monasteries.
+Bhutan's history is rather vague prior to the Industrial Age.
+Archeological evidence suggests initial settlements as recently as 4000 BT, while surrounding nations show signs of civilization millennia earlier.
+The nation converted to Buddhism around 1200 BT and was a noted center of Buddhist monasteries.
 Much of its early history was shaped by relations between the government and various Buddhist schools, including a number of civil wars.
-It was also a poorly organized nation until the -300AT period, when its patchwork of warring fiefdoms were unified under a religious and military leader, Shabdrung Ngawang Namgyal.
+It was also a poorly organized nation until the 300 BT period, when its patchwork of warring fiefdoms were unified under a religious and military leader, Shabdrung Ngawang Namgyal.
 (Who, ironically, was from the neighboring nation Tibet and fled into Bhutan to avoid persecution in Tibet.)
-Ngawang Namgyal is considered critical in forging Bhutan’s national identity.
+Ngawang Namgyal is considered critical in forging Bhutan's national identity.

 Despite occasional internal unrest, Bhutan had remained politically independent throughout its history until the arrival of Europeans in the region.
-Even so, European empires - particularly the British and its imperialist megacorp, the British East India Company - were hard pressed to militarily defeat Bhutan.
-The Anglo-Bhutanese War (or Duar War) of -105AT forced Bhutan to concede some territory.
+Even so, European empires - particularly the British and its imperialist private corporation, the British East India Company - were hard pressed to militarily defeat Bhutan.
+The Anglo-Bhutanese War (or Duar War) of 105 BT forced Bhutan to concede some territory.
 Notably, this was territory Bhutan had recently conquered and was restive, so the loss was not crippling.
 Afterward, Bhutan improved ties with Britain and served as a mediator for relations with Tibet.

 This energy (and financial control of the energy) arrived at an excellent time.
 By the 80s AT, Earth was starving for fossil fuels and energy in general.
 Wars were being fought over dwindling hydrocarbon supplies, while renewable energy resources and nuclear power was not taking up the slack with sufficient speed.
 In contrast to many "developing nations" (those with limited industry and infrastructure) that squandered sudden wealth, Bhutan intelligently invested its profits to improve services for its population and to diversify its industry.
 More than just exporting electricity to energy-starved China and India, Bhutan also used excess electricity to generate ammonia, artificial fertilizers, aluminum, titanium, and hydrocarbons (via the Fischer-Tropsch process).